Fall 2014 Events

 Prominent figures in the LGBT community are invited on campus to speak about important sexual minority issues.
 Past speakers include Eric Alva, Billy Bean, Reichen Lehmkuhl, Judy Wieder, Chandler Burr, Judy Shepard, Danny of the Real World, and comedian Margaret Cho.

-A small panel of student and faculty discuss their experiences of being “out” at a Jesuit institution, a decidedly non-gay place.
+A small panel of student and faculty discuss their experiences of being “out” at a Jesuit institution.

 A recent addition to our list of annual events, the BMore Proud leadership conference provides opportunities for education, socialization, and networking among LGBT student leaders, organizations, and institutions in the Baltimore area.